 Fortunately for us, technological advancements have allowed researchers to break down the cannabis plant and look deeper than ever before.
 Now, we have a new cannabinoid to study that may be the host of several incredible potential benefits.

 Not all Full Spectrum Oils are equal.
 At BioWellnessX, we use our premium full spectrum PCR oil that originates from a high cannabinoid hemp flower grown organically in beautiful Oregon.
 We then slowly extract the whole plant using 200 proof ethanol, guaranteeing the oil will be a lovely golden brown color rich in phytocannabinoids, terpenes, flavonoids, and other essential fatty acids the best possible result.

 Full-spec CBG oil (or full-spectrum hemp extract) is processed by the body’s endocannabinoid system, which comprises the receptors in our bodies that work to keep our bodies fully functioning internally.

 CBG does so by imitating the endocannabinoids, the natural compounds our body makes.
-It’s binding to both CB1 and CB2 receptors where it’s thought to strengthen the function of anandamide.
-Anandamide is a neurotransmitter that functions to enhance pleasure and motivation, promote healthy rest, and potentially alleviate pain and anxiety.
+It’s binding to both CB1 and CB2 receptors, which is thought to strengthen the function of anandamide.
+Anandamide is a neurotransmitter that enhances pleasure and motivation, promotes healthy rest, and potentially alleviates pain and anxiety.

-Although further research needs to be done, particularly on humans, current research shows that CBG can have promising therapeutic properties and effects.
+Although further research needs to be done on humans, current research shows that CBG can have promising therapeutic properties and effects.

-Where Can I Buy Full Spectrum CBG Oil Near Me?
+Where To Buy Full Spectrum CBG Oil Near Me?